RustedVikingOG/n8n_docker_stack/docs/designs/architecture.md

 **Example FastAPI Server Component**

-A sample FastAPI server included in the localfiles directory that demonstrates how external services can be integrated with n8n workflows.
+A sample FastAPI server included in the localfiles/someserver directory that demonstrates how external services can be integrated with n8n workflows.
 This component serves as a reference implementation for custom API endpoints that can be called from n8n workflows.

 **Core Functionality: Example FastAPI Server Component**

-- **API Endpoints**: Provides sample REST API endpoints for testing n8n HTTP request nodes
+- **API Endpoints**: Provides sample REST API endpoints (root "/" and "/items/{id}") for testing n8n HTTP request nodes
-- **File System Integration**: Located in localfiles directory for easy access from n8n container
+- **File System Integration**: Located in localfiles/someserver directory for easy access from n8n container via /files mount
 - **Development Reference**: Serves as a template for building custom services that integrate with n8n workflows
-- **Containerized Deployment**: Includes Dockerfile for independent deployment if needed
+- **Containerized Deployment**: Includes Dockerfile with Python 3.12-slim base image for independent deployment
+- **FastAPI Framework**: Uses FastAPI with uvicorn server running on port 8010 for high-performance API operations

 **Architecture Diagram of component: Example FastAPI Server Component**